textX/Arpeggio/docs/semantics.md

       return transformed_node

-`node` is the current `NonTerminal` or `Terminal` from the parse tree while the `children` is instance of `SemanticResults` class.
+`node` is the current `NonTerminal` or `Terminal` from the parse tree while the `children` is an instance of `SemanticActionResults` class.
 This class is a list-like structure that holds the results of semantic evaluation from the children parse tree nodes (analysis is done bottom-up).

 To suppress node completely return `None` from visitor method.
 In this case